LoriLuers-PIFSC/LoriLuers-PIFSC/README.md

 - Originally from Japan, moved to California, lived 1 year in Denmark, and spend several years traveling, volunteering, working, diving, and hiking
 - Volunteering, living and developing relationships in a remote coastal Muslim village
 - Learning and engaging with Pacific Islands communities in New Zealand (mostly Maori)
-- Listening & learning about Hawaiian culture and history through university events (kapa making), museums, volunteering (limu hui, pohaku loa), seminars, and books
+- Listening & learning about Hawaiian culture and history through university events (kapa making), museums, volunteering (limu hui, pohaku loa), seminars, books, studying olelo, native plants & animals

 ### International Experience
 - New Zealand (2016 - 2018) - working with Endangered Species of the Department of Conservation in Tongariro National Park, fundraising for Family for Every Child, agriculture & vinification